Choose a start date

 This module is for speech and language therapists working with children who have speech, language and communication problems.
 It is also for others with a special interest and some background in developmental language problems.

-It will extend your knowledge of current research and your insights into relations between current research and clinical/educational practice which will enhance your ability to apply your knowledge and understanding to work with children with developmental language impairment.
+It will extend your knowledge of current research methods and findings, develop your insights into relations between current research and clinical/educational practice, and enhance your ability to apply your knowledge and understanding to work with children with DLD.

 Non EEA students can only apply as part of a programme, not as a stand-alone module.